ManagedITStack/labtech_decode_scriptxml/README.md

 For an example of both a packed and an unpacked Labtech script.
 See [CGauss' Current Date Script](https://github.com/ManagedITStack/labtech_create_current_date_variable_script)

 The .xml file is the packed file, the .unpacked.xml is the unpacked file.
+The files extracted during the unpacking process will be extracted to the Transfer directory.
+Once unpacked, the embedded file is removed from the unpacked XML file.

 USAGE:
 ===========